-\section{on the depth}
+\subsection{On the depth}

-Let $(R,\fm)$ be a complete local ring of dimension $d$ and $\fa$ be an ideal of $R$.
-It is a well-known result that $D(H^d_{\fa} (R))$ is a Cohen-Macaulay module of dimension $d$ for $d \leq 2$ (see for example \ref{2.4}(f)).
-In this section we examine the depth of Matlis dual of top local cohomology modules.
+Let $(R,\fm)$ be a complete local ring.
+It is a well-known result that $D(H^d_{\fa} (R))$ is a Cohen-Macaulay module of dimension $d$ for $d \leq 2$ (see for example Lemma \ref{collect}(6)).
+In this subsection, we examine the depth of Matlis dual of top local cohomology modules.

-\begin{theorem} Let $(R,\fm)$ be a complete local ring of dimension $d$.
-Let $H^d_{\fa} (R)$ be nonzero.
+\begin{prop} Let $(R,\fm)$ be a complete local ring.
 Then